Cooper Grant, Camden

-Cooper-Grant is a neighborhood located in the northwestern part of Camden, New Jersey.
-According to the 2000 U.S. Census, the neighborhood has a population of 838.
+Cooper Grant is a neighborhood located in the northwestern part of Camden, New Jersey.
+As of the 2000 census, the neighborhood has a population of 838.
 The neighborhood is situated near the Benjamin Franklin Bridge and Rutgers University–Camden.
-It is served by the Cooper Street – Rutgers University River LINE station.
-The neighborhood is home to the Cooper-Grant Historic District which includes 93 buildings spread over 250 acres.
-Cooper-Grant is considered one of the city's contemporary residential success stories.
+It is served by River LINE's Cooper Street–Rutgers University station.
+Cooper Grant is considered one of the city's contemporary residential success stories.
 It has a relatively low-crime rate and many residents are college-educated professionals and students.

+Historic district

+The neighborhood is home to the Cooper Grant Historic District, which was added to the National Register of Historic Places on January 1, 1989, for its significance in architecture.
+It includes 93 contributing buildings, including the individually-listed Cooper Library in Johnson Park, spread over 25 acres.